 First king ended war

-Today marks the birthdate of King Kamehameha I, who united the Hawaiian Islands into one kingdom and ruled benevolently by modifying the old ways to fit new conditions brought about by increased foreign influence.
+Monday marks the birthdate of King Kamehameha I, who united the islands into one kingdom and ruled benevolently by modifying the old ways to fit new conditions brought about by increased foreign influence.
 While some governmental offices and businesses will be closed Monday in holiday celebration, June 11, 1758, is believed to be the date of his birth.

 Kamehameha the Great was about 20 years old when he met Capt.
 James Cook and first saw Western technology, including firearms, cannons and sailing ships.
 In 1790, Kamehameha began unifying the islands.
 He conquered all but Niihau and Kauai in five years, using superior military tactics, Western firepower and inspirational leadership.
 Kamehameha used a combination of diplomacy and threats to convince Kaumuali’i of Kauai to become part of the kingdom.